History of Tyler Glasnow in Timeline

 Tyler Glasnow

 Tyler Glasnow is a professional baseball pitcher currently playing for the Los Angeles Dodgers in MLB.
-He debuted in 2016 with the Pittsburgh Pirates before being traded to the Tampa Bay Rays in 2018.
-After six seasons with the Rays, Glasnow was traded to the Dodgers after the 2023 season.
-He was named an All-Star in 2024.
+He began his MLB career with the Pittsburgh Pirates in 2016 before being traded to the Tampa Bay Rays in 2018.
+After six seasons with Tampa Bay, Glasnow was traded to the Dodgers following the 2023 season.
+In 2024, Glasnow was named an All-Star.

-Since 1979, Greg and Donna Glasnow, Tyler Glasnow's parents, have been hardwood retailers in the Santa Clarita Valley.
+In 1979, Greg and Donna, Tyler Glasnow's parents, started working as hardwood retailers in the Santa Clarita Valley.

-On April 9, 2024, Tyler Glasnow became the first pitcher to strike out 14 or more batters in a game while throwing fewer than 90 pitches since pitch tracking began in 1988.
+On April 9, 2024, Tyler Glasnow became the first pitcher since 1988 to strike out 14 or more batters in a game while throwing fewer than 90 pitches since they first tracked pitches in 1988.

 On August 23, 1993, Tyler Allen Glasnow was born.
-He is an American professional baseball pitcher.
+He is now a professional baseball pitcher.

 Others born on this day/year